Gitarhiro/wp_view_count/README.md

 # wp_view_count
-A plug in for WordPress which allows for counting and displaying the number of views on posts
+A plugin for WordPress which allows for counting and displaying the number of views on posts.

+additionally, a page dedicated to top 5 Posts is created in tools submenu, which allows to edit, and reset the views on the post.

+Plugin allows translation, and is set to users cookies, not an individual entry in the post page.

+To use the plugin write [wp_view_count] shortcode in the text of the post.